nodeapps/boilerplates/ReadMe.md

 ## Usage

+After running `jitsu install <appname>`, you will be prompted to start the application locally.
+After testing the application locally, you can then deploy it to the cloud using the `jitsu deploy` command.

-Each individual boilerplate folder contains its own `ReadMe.md` containing further documentation per boilerplate.
+For additional information, each individual boilerplate folder contains it's own `ReadMe.md` file.

 # License